bustardcelly/blog-to-markdown/blog-posts/2014/02/18/cucumberjs-testling/index.md

 $ cucumberjs-browser -f tap
 ```

-Running this command will generate the necessary files to print [Test Anything Protocol](http://en.wikipedia.org/wiki/Test_Anything_Protocol) test results in the console when loaded by a browser.
+Running this command will generate the necessary files to print [TAP](http://en.wikipedia.org/wiki/Test_Anything_Protocol) test results in the console when loaded by a browser.

 If you were to open the generated testrunner file in a browser using the example from [cucumberjs-examples](https://github.com/bustardcelly/cucumberjs-examples), you would see something like the following if you were to open the browser console: